Heading off head lice

 Once you treat your child with an anti-lice shampoo, they should be fine to return to school, according to the American Academy of Pediatrics.
 Though nits remain and may take longer to kill off, the child still can return to school, as nits are not contagious.
 Some schools have a no-nit policy, so check first with your school district.
 If your school does have a no-nit policy, you may contact your child's health care provider to discuss what to do.

-For more information on preventing or treating lice, visit the Centers for Disease Control and Prevention and the American Academy of Pediatrics.
+For more information on preventing or treating lice, visit the Centers for Disease Control and Prevention.